hans-arn/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/Report.md

    # TODO

    When the threads perform their very first request, the load balancer will redirect them to a server using the `Round Robin` algorithm.
-Then, all the
+The Server will add a SESSIONID cookie in their response and HAproxy will do  the same with a SERVERID cookie.

-   After their first requests, each thread will be "assigned" to a server and get the according cookies.
-Then all the following requests will be handled to the server that
+   After their first requests, each thread will be "assigned" to a server.
+Then all the following requests will be handled by the assigned server

    With the first thread the load balancer send it to S1 and the second thread with the round robin method goes on S2.
 After that, every thread has a cookie.